rjfarmer/mesaplot/README.md

 ````python
 plotGrid2()
 ````
-Plots the plotTRho, plotHR, history plot and abunancde plot on one plot, demonstartes how to make a your own grid plot.
+Plots the plotTRho, plotHR, history plot and abundance plots on one plot.
+Demonstrates how to make  your own grid plots.